vtexdocs/dev-portal-content/docs/guides/Integration-Guides/api-guides/setting-up-dkim-for-transactional-emails.md

 2. Follow [this guide](https://help.vtex.com/en/tracks/transactional-emails--6IkJwttMw5T84mlY9RifRP#senders) to set up a sender on Message Center.

-    Once the sender has been set up, you should receive an email from Amazon Web Services requesting you to authorize the configured email address to use [Amazon SES](https://aws.amazon.com/ses/), as illustrated below.
+    Once the sender has been set up, you should receive an email from Amazon Web Services requesting you to authorize the configured email address to use [Amazon SES](https://aws.amazon.com/ses/), as illustrated below:

     ![](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/setting-up-dkim-for-transactional-emails-0.png)